hirefrank/slack-peer-feedback/README.md

 - Write feedback back to a third-party system of record (e.g. Lattice)
 - Use AI to generate summaries of feedback received
 - Allow requestor to choose their own feedback questions
+- Add peer feedback request as saved to later item

 ## Deploying Your App